eliotwaddell/TicTacToe/README.md

 To play:

-1. Download and extract TicTacToe.zip
+1. Download and extract Tic Tac Toe.zip
 2. Make sure all of the zip's contents are in the same folder
-3. Run TicTacToe.exe
+3. Run Tic Tac Toe.exe
 4. Select difficulty and which turn you'd like to play (if playing against computer), and press start
 5. When game is over or when you want to reset, press reset